jsjoeio/joeprevite.com/content/2020-05-30-how-to-learn-typescript-quickly/index.md

 - i would study last minute just enough, then forget them all. don't do that
 - Anki, spaced-repetition system

-### Go for Depth

-- something

 ### Look for Patterns

+- Learning syntax
-- something
+- new languages
 - TODO (consider the order, this before Depth?)

+### Go for Depth

+- feynman technique
+- Ultralearning

 ## Summary